Femi Fani-Kayode: Is Muhammadu Buhari dead or alive? - Nigeria Today

 Femi Fani-Kayode: Is Muhammadu Buhari dead or alive?

-Most columnists, writers and public commentators have shied away from doing so but today yours truly will treat a matter and pose a question that is in the hearts and minds of many both within and outside Nigeria.
-The question is whether President Muhammadu Buhari (remember him?) is actually dead or still alive.
-And, assuming […]
+by Femi Fani-Kayode Most columnists, writers and public commentators have shied away from doing so but today yours truly…

+Read » Femi Fani-Kayode: Is Muhammadu Buhari dead or alive? on YNaija

 Do you something awesome to share with the world?
 Click here to share